Muhammad Ali Mosque: Restorations

 During the restoration, meticulous care was taken to preserve the original architectural proportions and dimensions of the arches and other structural elements.
 Special reinforcements were added to strengthen the design.
-The domes were reconstructed with hollow interiors to replicate the original thickness of 0.80 meters while maintaining the old aesthetic.
+The domes were reconstructed with hollow interiors to replicate the original thickness of 0.8 m while maintaining the old aesthetic.
 These new domes were decorated to match the original design.
 To ensure the highest fidelity, samples of the old decorations were retained, color models were created before demolition, and detailed drawings and photographs of the original ornamentation were taken.

 The total cost of the demolition and reconstruction reached £60,000 Egyptian pounds, with an additional £40,000 spent on plastering, decorations, and gilding.
 These efforts restored the mosque to its architectural glory, making it one of Egypt's finest buildings.
 It was reopened for prayer during the reign of King Farouk I, who performed Friday prayers there on January 5, 1358 AH (February 24, 1939).
 Observing that the old pulpit was too far from the mihrab, King Farouk ordered a new alabaster pulpit in harmony with the mosque’s grandeur.
 The new pulpit was adorned with red marble and had a finely crafted brass door inscribed with the king’s name.

 King Farouk also undertook the restoration of the mosque’s clock tower, repairing the long-defunct clock and commissioning plans to clad the remaining facades with alabaster.
 He declared the southern and northern courtyards as sanctuaries of the mosque and beautified its surroundings.

 In 2012, the Egyptian Ministry of Antiquities restored the mosque's historic carpets.
 Two years later, in 2014, the ministry initiated a project to restore the clock tower.
 By 2017, further efforts aimed at returning the mosque to its original splendor were underway.
 These included cleaning the marble cladding in the mosque's courtyard, removing accumulated dust from the fountain’s decorations to reveal their vibrant colors, studying the ornamentation, and scientifically addressing any alterations to align with modern restoration standards.